MicrosoftDocs/sql-docs/docs/reporting-services/report-data/report-data-ssrs.md

 - Understand the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] client/server architectures and tools.
 For example, in Report Designer, you author reports on a client machine that uses built-in data source types.
 When you publish a report, the data source types must be supported on the report server or SharePoint site.
 For more information, see [Data Sources Supported by Reporting Services &#40;SSRS&#41;](../../reporting-services/report-data/data-sources-supported-by-reporting-services-ssrs.md).

 - Data sources and datasets are authored in a report and published to a report server or SharePoint site from a client authoring tool.
 Data sources can be created directly on the report server.
 After they are published, you can configure credentials and other properties on the report server.
-For more information, see [Data Connections, Data Sources, and Connection Strings &#40;Report Builder and SSRS&#41;](../../reporting-services/report-data/data-connections-data-sources-and-connection-strings-report-builder-and-ssrs.md) and [Reporting Services Tools](../../reporting-services/tools/reporting-services-tools.md).
+For more information, see [Create data connection strings - Report Builder & SSRS](../../reporting-services/report-data/data-connections-data-sources-and-connection-strings-report-builder-and-ssrs.md) and [Reporting Services Tools](../../reporting-services/tools/reporting-services-tools.md).

 - The data sources you can use depend on which [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] data extensions are installed.
 Support for data sources can differ by client authoring tool, report server version, and report server platform.
 For more information, see [Data Sources Supported by Reporting Services &#40;SSRS&#41;](../../reporting-services/report-data/data-sources-supported-by-reporting-services-ssrs.md).